 Is there a specific form to file for IRS Hardship?

 No, there is not a specific form to file for hardship.
 You need to work with the IRS directly or leverage a tax professional to apply for uncollectible status.
 To be considered, you may have to fill out IRS Form 433-F (standard form for most taxpayers), Form 433-A (usually revenue officers request), or IRS Form 433-B (business).
 These forms require detailed information about your assets, debts, monthly income and expenses.

 If I am declared currently not collectible, do I ever have to pay the IRS?

 Yes, you are still required to pay the IRS.
 Uncollectible status is temporary and generally applies for each year you owe.
 The IRS checks your tax returns every two years to see if your situation changes.
 If you remain uncollectible until the debt expires, you do not have to pay.
 Therefore, CNC status works for taxpayers in retirement or who don’t expect their income to change drastically.

 Are there other options I should consider before trying to be declared uncollectible?

 Yes, you should consider other options before pursuing uncollectible status.
 CNC status or IRS hardship usually comes with a tax lien.
 That is the IRS’s legal claim to your assets.
 It can appear on your credit report and makes it very difficult to borrow money.

 If you can afford to make a small payment, you may want to apply for an installment agreement instead.
 Alternatively, you may look into an offer in compromise.
-That’s where you settle the tax you owe for less.
+An OIC is where you settle the tax you owe for less.
 When in doubt, request a free consultation with a tax professional to get an idea as to your best course of action.